NEGU93/cvnn/docs/getting_started.rst

 The recommended way to go would be 1.2. as the other may easily be done from that.

-    1. You already have a complex dataset you want to use 1.1.
+    1. You already have a complex dataset you want to use :doc:`1.1.
+You want to train a Complex Valued Model as you will do with Keras <cvnn>` 1.2.
 You want to compare different models and do statistics with it's results
             - You want to feed each model to compare :ref:`montecarlo_class`.
             - You want a RVNN equivalent to be created automatically and compare it with the feeded CVNN :ref:`real_vs_complex`.

-        :doc:`1.2.
-You want to train a Complex Valued Model as you will do with Keras <cvnn>` :doc:`2.
+    :doc:`2.
 You don't have a specific dataset, you just want to play with this library <experiments/correlation_noise>`

 .. note::